 Release Notes Diff

-Paste release notes from two versions of the same technology.
+Pick a product and version range to auto-fetch release notes from GitHub, or paste them manually.
 Instantly see breaking changes, new features, deprecations, and a risk assessment — all in your browser.

 Paste release notes from two versions to compare